vscode-icons/vscode-icons/README.md

 ## State of the extension

+As from **release 7.7.0**, the `project detection` feature has become smarter and is totally unobtrusive.
+If you have it disabled, because you found it annoying for any reason, **we urge you to re-enable it** and check out its new functionality.

-With **release 7.4.0**, as a result of hearing you out, we've revised how the `project detection` works.
+From **release 7.4.0**, as a result of hearing you out, we've revised how the `project detection` works.
 Now `Angular` icons are disabled by default.
 So if you want to enable them you will have to actively set the preset to true or rely on the `project detection` functionality.

-[@JimiC](https://github.com/JimiC) has improved and further optimized this functionality specifically for this release.
-But he also has provided the extension with the ability to support multi-language!
+We support ***localization*** of the extension!
+We intend to expand the supported languages as the `Visual Studio Code` adds them.
 Take a look at the translation's section if you want to know more or contribute.

-We still support the ability for users to customize the icons without having to inject anything into the `Visual Studio Code`'s code.
+We keep supporting the ability for users to customize the icons without having to inject anything into the `Visual Studio Code`'s code.

 This was a huge step to allow the users to fully customize how the icons looked like and how they could be associated to any extension at will.